Lattice Regularization of Reduced K\"{a}hler-Dirac Fermions and Connections to Chiral Fermions

-We can then ask whether the effective action $A(W)$ is gauge invariant.
-Under a gauge transformation the matrix $U\to \omega U$ and $V\to \omega V$ where we view $\omega$ as a diagonal matrix of phases.
-The fermion measure will hence pick up an additional phase factor ${\rm det}(\omega_+)\times {\rm det}(\omega_-)$ where we have added an explicit subscript to show whether the gauge transformation acts on even or odd cochains.
 Clearly, the imaginary part of the effective action $A(W)$ is not even gauge invariant and hence the theory of a single reduced \KD fermion suffers from a gauge anomaly which ruins the consistency of the theory.
-It is completely analogous to the usual $U(1)$ chiral anomaly of a single Weyl field.
+It is completely analogous to the usual $U(1)$ chiral anomaly of a single Weyl field.~\footnote{The omission of the zero modes also introduces a non-local constraint into the fermion measure.}

 One can imagine restoring gauge invariance by considering a set of reduced fields with differing charges $q_a$ under the $U(1)$ symmetry.
 The determinant factors are replaced by Clearly a set of fields satisfying $\sum_a q_a=0$ will yield a gauge invariant phase $A(W)$.